Anne Sullivan Communication Center

-Anne Sullivan Communication Center is a school in Minneapolis, Minnesota, United States, which serves 600 students from preschool through eighth grade.
+Sullivan STEAM School is a school in Minneapolis, Minnesota, United States, which serves 600 students from preschool through eighth grade.
 The School houses a whole-day Kindergarten program as well as Early Childhood Special Education and Early Family Childhood Education programs.
 Anne Sullivan School shares an attendance area with and is a feeder school for Minneapolis South High School.
 Specialist Subjects include Media, 5th- 8th Grade Band, Fitness, Health, Physical Education and Dance/Drama.

 Anne Sullivan School supplements their core curriculum with a Gifted & Talented program, a peer mediation program and the Second Step Social Skills Program and houses a large Deaf/Hard-of-Hearing program for all grades and incorporates Mainstreaming as well as self-contained resource rooms.
 D/HH Students also participate in many local and state-wide extra curricular programs for the deaf.
 Technology used at Sullivan includes four computer lab and a wireless mobile digital media labs.

 The school is named after Anne Sullivan (1866–1936), teacher and companion to Helen Keller.